huaweicloud/huaweicloud-iot-device-sdk-java/README_EN.md

      ServiceProperty serviceProperty = new ServiceProperty();
      serviceProperty.setProperties(json);
-     serviceProperty.setServiceId("smokeDetector");// The value of serviceId must be the same as that in the object model.
+     serviceProperty.setServiceId("smokeDetector");// The service ID must be consistent with that defined in the product model.

      device.getClient().reportProperties(Arrays.asList(serviceProperty), new ActionListener() {
          @Override